An atheist, a fatalist, and a self-seeker met at a party. Their conversation turned to why they did not pray.

 I admit I’ve stretched in using “U.” What I have in mind is how God views our prayers.

-In a rare glimpse of Heaven’s throne room, we are overwhelmed with sensory images: sight, sound, smell.
+In a rare glimpse of Heaven’s throne room, we are overwhelmed with sensory stimuli: sight, sound, and smell.
 Here’s what we read (Revelation 5:8):

 … the four living creatures and the twenty-four elders fell down before the Lamb.
 Each one had a harp and they were holding golden bowls full of incense, which are the prayers of the saints.

-One great by-product of this vision is that your prayers bring pleasure to our God!
+One great by-product of this vision is that your prayers bring honor and pleasure to our God!